Structuring content like a trail of breadcrumbs

 4. The content model held its shape

 I've deliberately kept the cruft out of the model so far, and yes, that means no rows of social media icons.
 If you want to share a post, you're a grown adult with a clipboard.
-I won't stop you, but nor will I install five tracking scripts behind a single share button.
+Not going to stop you, but nor will I install five tracking scripts behind a single share button.

 5. Sitemap maintenance